 Dark stains make the hardwood floor look aged and bad.
-So, how to remove black stains on hardwood floors?
+So, how to remove them?

 Black Spots Are Caused By:

 The main cause of back spots on wood floors is moisture.
-If the wooden floor is exposed to moisture (or water) for extended periods, dark stains will appear on the floor.
+If the wooden floor is exposed to moisture (or water) for extended periods, dark stains will appear.

 Black water stains start as white water stains.
 That’s because the moisture (water) is at the top of the wood floor and hasn’t yet penetrated it.
-However, once the moisture penetrates the wooden floor, the stain turns black.
+Once the moisture penetrates it, the stain turns dark.

 Wrong Type of Cleaner

-Dark water stains will appear if you use the wrong type of cleaner for wooden floors.
+Dark water stains will appear if you use the wrong type of cleaner.
 That’s because these cleaners have a formula that isn’t compatible with wooden surfaces.
 So, before cleaning the wooden floors, check whether the cleaner is compatible with wood.

 Dark Water Stains Won’t Disappear Itself

-Black water stains won’t disappear on wood floors.
-That’s because the water stain has penetrated the floor surface, so the stain won’t fade out.
+Black water stains won’t disappear on wood floors because they have penetrated the surface, so they won’t fade out.
 You must sand or use a solvent to remove them.

-Also, black water stains aren’t caused by just water; other ingredients and colorants also cause the stain.
+Also, they aren’t caused by just water; other ingredients and colorants also cause them.
 The colorants will form a permanent discolored spot inside wood fibers.
-So, if you don’t manually remove the black stains, they won’t disappear.
+So, if you don’t manually remove them, they won’t disappear.

 How to Remove Black Stains From Hardwood Floors?

-Removing black water stains from wooden floors is hard because the wet stain has penetrated the wood.
-So, to remove the stain, you must get into wood fibers which is difficult.
+Removing black water stains from wooden floors is hard because they have penetrated the wood.
+So, to remove them, the solvent must get into wood fibers, which is difficult.

 However, this post will explain how to do it.
 But first, here are the tools you need: